radical-p/radical-p.github.io/_pages/about.md

 Hi!

 I am Pouya Behzadifar, a Computer Engineering student at Isfahan University of Technology, concentrating on Artificial Intelligence. my focus is on applying AI in practical, impactful scenarios, particularly in computer vision, medical imaging and robotics.
-In addition to my academic and technical pursuits, I also enjoy playing the piano, traveling, watching movies, and engaging with video games.